Bill/orchestrated/README.markdown

 2. call orchestrated on it: this returns an "orchestration"
 3. send a message to the orchestration (returned in the second step)

 Now the messages you can send in (3) are limited to the messages that your object can respond to.
-The message will be "remembered" by the framework and "replayed" (on a new instance of your object) somewhere on the network (later).
+The message will be remembered by the framework and "replayed" (on a new instance of your object) somewhere on the network (later).

 Not accidentally, this is similar to the way [delayed_job](https://github.com/collectiveidea/delayed_job)'s delay method works.
 Under the covers, orchestrated is conspiring with [delayed_job](https://github.com/collectiveidea/delayed_job) when it comes time to actually execute a workflow step.
 Before that time though, orchestrated keeps track of everything.